Greek Heroic Age: Early heroes

-Many of the early Greek heroes were descended from the gods and were part of the founding narratives of various city-states.
+Many early Greek heroes were descended from the gods and were part of the founding narratives of various city-states.
 They also became the ancestors of later heroes.
 The Phoenician prince Cadmus, a grandson of Poseidon, was the first Greek hero and the founder of Thebes.

 Perseus, famous for his exploits well before the days of his great-grandson, Heracles, was the son of Zeus.
-Perseus beheaded the Medusa, saved Andromeda from the sea monster Cetus, and was the legendary founder of Mycenae.
+Perseus beheaded the gorgon Medusa, saved Andromeda from the sea monster Cetus, and was the legendary founder of Mycenae.

 Aeacus was also a son of Zeus.
 Bellerophon was descended from the nymph Orseis.
 Oenomaus, king of Pisa, in the Peloponnese, was the son of Ares.

-Among these early heroes the three - Cadmus, Perseus and Bellerophon - were considered the greatest Greek heroes and slayers of monsters before the days of Heracles.
+Among these early heroes, the three - Cadmus, Perseus, and Bellerophon - were considered the greatest Greek heroes and slayers of monsters before the days of Heracles.